 What actions are necessary to enhance actions by States, business enterprises, civil society and intergovernmental organisation to increase efforts to ensure that actions to adapt to the impacts of climate change contribute to reducing, and not exacerbating, the vulnerabilities of individuals and communities in vulnerable situations to the adverse impacts of climate change?

-Legislate to ensure that People’s Plan are policies in all government projects most especially those that will be affecting vulnerable communities.
+Legislate to ensure that “people’s plans” are adopted in government projects that will affect vulnerable communities.

-Always consult the affected people about what they need.
-Let them participate in planning, implementation, monitoring, and assessment of the response.
+Require the consultation with affected communities and their participation in planning, implementation, monitoring, and assessing post-disaster responses.

 Inputs from the experts and scientists on climate change and its adverse impacts are significant and must be clearly understood by the vulnerable sectors.